2022 UCF Knights football team: Navy

-at South Florida
+At South Florida

-UCF visited South Florida in the War on I-4 rivaly on Thanksgiving weekend.
+UCF visited South Florida in the War on I-4 rivalry on Thanksgiving weekend.
 It was their final regular season game in the AAC.
 With UCF departing the AAC for the Big 12 in 2023, it was presumably the final meeting between the two teams in football until at least 2028.
 Going into the game, UCF, Cincinnati, and Houston were in contention to play Tulane in the American Athletic Conference Championship Game.
 Tulane secured their spot with a win over Cincinnati on Black Friday.
 UCF needed a win plus a Houston loss to Tulsa; or a win plus being the higher-ranked team in the CFP rankings (if applicable); or a win plus being the higher-ranked team in an average of major selector computer rankings (Anderson & Hester, Billingsley Report, Colley Matrix, Wolfe).

 Alec Holler made a spectacular one-handed touchdown catch with 20 seconds left in regulation to lift the Knights over the Bulls.
 UCF built a 28–0 lead in the first half, then blew that lead in the second half with three turnovers.
 South Florida rallied to go ahead 39–38 with 7 minutes to go.
 UCF drove for the game-winning touchdown in the final two minutes, and secured themselves a berth in the AAC Championship Game.

 UCF won the coin toss and elected to receive.
 On the sixth play of the game, quarterback John Rhys Plumlee on a read-option, ran up the middle and took off down the right sidelines untouched for a 64-yard touchdown.
 He followed that on the next drive with a 32-yard connection to Ryan O'Keefe.
 The drive was capped off by a 3-yard touchdown run by R.J.
 Harvey, and a 14–0 lead.

 The Bulls were driving into the red zone to start the second quarter.
 On 2nd & Goal at the UCF 7, Byrum Brown scrambled to the left side, but was stripped of the ball at the 1 yard line.
 UCF recovered the fumble in the endzone for a touchback.
 John Rhys Plumlee, on a 20-yard quarterback keeper, scored another touchdown, but pulled up with an injured hamstring at the end of the play.
 Two plays later, Byrum Brown was intercepted by Justin Hodges, setting UCF up at the 47.
 Plumlee stayed in the game, finding Ryan O'Keefe for a 3-yard touchdown, and a 28–0 lead.
 South Florida then drove 75-yard in 15 plays, finally putting points on the board with 40 seconds left in the second quarter.
 UCF led 28–7 at halftime.